Ferid Imam: Alleged jihadi activities

 In 2007 Imam and two of his friends from Winnipeg, Muhannad al-Farekh and Miawand Yar, traveled to Waziristan, one of Pakistan's loosely controlled Federally Administered Tribal Agencies, where it is believed they sought out jihadis for military training.

 On March 15, 2011, the Royal Canadian Mounted Police charged Imam with terrorism related offenses.

 The Globe and Mail called the charges a "crucial test" of a new anti-terrorism law.
 They reported it was the first time in Canadian history a Canadian had been charged with a terrorism related offense committed outside Canada.

 However, The Globe and Mail reported that Canadian and American security officials had sought Imam for years, and the formal charges merely made the search official.

-A Bosian-American named Adis Medunjanin was convicted in 2012.
+A Bosnian-American named Adis Medunjanin was convicted in 2012.

 At his trial further allegations against Imam emerged.

 Najibullah Zazi and Zarein Ahmedzay testified at Medunjanin's trial that the three were friends, who had travelled to Pakistan together, to train for Jihad, and that they were trained by an English speaking individual they knew as "Yousef".
 Colin Freeze, writing in The Globe and Mail, reported security officials believe "Yousef" is Imam's nom de guerre.

 According to that testimony, Imam provided training in the use of hand grenades, rocket propelled grenades and the use, maintenance and assembly and disassembly of AK-47 rifles.